CIS-BWE: Chaos-Informed Speech Bandwidth Extension: Overall Architecture

 \subsection{Chaos-Informed Nonlinear Discriminator}

 Speech production is fundamentally a \emph{non-linear dynamical process characterized by deterministic chaos} ~\cite{little2007exploiting}.
-Traditional GAN discriminators ~\cite{tian2020tfgan}, ~\cite{donahue2018adversarial}, ~\cite{kumar2019melgan} typically minimizes the distance between reconstructed and original speech based on raw waveforms or spectrogram slices, but fail to detect those nonlinear chaotic cues.
+Discriminators used in traditional GANs ~\cite{tian2020tfgan}, ~\cite{donahue2018adversarial}, ~\cite{kumar2019melgan} typically minimize the distance between reconstructed and original speech based on raw waveforms or spectrogram slices, but fail to detect those nonlinear chaotic cues.
 Therefore, generators produce over-smoothed and dull spectra ~\cite{cao2024vnet}.
-In this paper, we design two chaos-inspired nonlinear discriminators - Lyapunov and Detrended Fluctuation.
-This is the first time that these two discriminators have been proposed to be included with complex-valued generative models to explore the chaotic study of audio reconstruction.
+Here, we design two chaos-inspired nonlinear discriminators - MRLD and MSDFA.
+This is the first time that these two discriminators have been proposed to be included with complex-valued GANs to explore the chaotic study of audio reconstruction.
 They analyze long-range and hidden formant trajectories and micro-transients across equally spaced windows, output chaos-aware feature maps, and penalize any mismatch in sub-harmonic richness.
-Our approach results in a 40x reduction in discriminator size, 0.5x fewer parameters, and overall more realistic acoustics (see Sections \ref{subsec:generator_ablation}, \ref{subsec:Discriminator_Ablation_Study}, \& \ref{subsec:ComparativeAnalysiswithBaselines}) with less over-smoothed spectra compared to SOTA models \cite{lu2024multi, lu2024towards}.
+Our approach results in a 40x reduction in discriminator size, 0.5x fewer parameters, and more realistic acoustics (see Sections \ref{subsec:generator_ablation}, \ref{subsec:Discriminator_Ablation_Study}, \& \ref{subsec:ComparativeAnalysiswithBaselines}) with less over-smoothed spectra compared to SOTA models.

 \textbf{a) Multi‐Resolution Lyapunov Discriminator (MRLD):} We introduce Lyapunov Exponents (LE) \cite{oseledec1968multiplicative, wolf1985determining} to capture the rapid, nonlinear fluctuations and sensitivity to initial conditions in speech that spectrogram-based losses overlook.
 The LE is a measure of nonlinear dynamics used to quantify the rate of separation of infinitesimally close trajectories.
 Therefore, MRLD penalizes the mismatches in the Lyapunov spectra of real and generated signals and drives the generator to reproduce authentic deterministic chaotic behavior, yielding more lifelike speech.